dotnet/csharplang/proposals/roles.md

 ### Member lookup

-TL;DR: Member lookup understands that roles inherit from their base roles, but not from `object`.
+TL;DR: Member lookup understands that extensions inherit from their base extensions, but not from `object`.

 We modify the [member lookup rules](https://github.com/dotnet/csharpstandard/blob/draft-v7/standard/expressions.md#115-member-lookup) as follows: